ahmad-amjad/Xeneta-Web-App-UI-Tests/README.md

    * OmniSharp for Windows
    * .Net Core Debugger
    * Razor Language Server
 5. Visual Studio Code may show a message to restore C# dependency.
-Click resotre
+Click restore
 6. Build the solution:
     * For Windows: Ctrl + Shift + B
     * For Mac: Cmd + B